Nursing (NURS)

 Corequisites: NURS 620.

-Focus on the primary care nurse practitioner's role in older adult health.
-Emphasis on clinical presentation, physical examination, diagnostic testing, differential diagnosis, and management of acute and chronic conditions affecting older adult populations.
-Explores the application of clinical practice guidelines, inter-disciplinary care, health promotion, and disease prevention in older adults in primary care settings.
+Appraisal of the primary care nurse practitioner's role in older adult health.
+Critiques the application of clinical practice guidelines, interdisciplinary care, health promotion, and disease prevention in older adults across primary care settings.

 Prerequisites: Admission to the MSN or DNP program.